Green Lane and West Derby Road,

 However all was not quite lost as it re-opened the following day under a new name Carlton Cinema by an independent operator.
 Unfortunately, this was not to last long and final closure came on 4th December 1982 with Nastassia Kinski in "Cat People".

 The cinema has been empty and unused for the past 25 years and has become derelict, although the bar still remained open, now re-named the Lord Derby.
-The building was demolished in May 2016, but by January 2017 it still stands.
+The building was prepared to be demolished in May 2016, but by January 2017 it still stands.

 Just login to your account and subscribe to this theater